Iceland–European Union relations: 2013 election and withdrawal of application

 The Icelandic Parliamentary committee on foreign affairs tabled a proposal on 18 December 2012 to suspend accession negotiations.
 The motion also called for an "application referendum" to be held to determine the will of the Icelandic people prior to any resumption of negotiations.
 A similar proposal was submitted to the Icelandic parliament in May 2012, but was rejected by a vote of 25 for and 34 against.
 The Icelandic parliament had yet to vote on the new proposal, which were supported primarily at the time by the opposition Independence Party and Progressive Party.
 The leaders of both governing parties, the Social Democratic Alliance and Left-Green Movement, stated that they did not support the motion.
 However, some MPs from the Left-Green Movement declared their support for the measure.
 On 10 January 2013, the proposal was formally adopted by the Foreign Affairs committee.

 On 14 January, the Icelandic government announced that negotiations would be slowed, and that an accession agreement would not be reached before the parliamentary election in April.
 No new chapters would be opened prior to the election, though negotiations would continue on chapters that had already been opened.
 In February 2013, the national congress of both the Independence Party and Progressive Party reconfirmed their policy that further membership negotiations with the EU should be stopped and not resumed unless they are first approved by a national referendum, while the national congresses of the Social Democratic Alliance, Bright Future and Left-Green Movement reiterated their support for the completion of EU accession negotiations.

 On 19 March 2013, Þorgerður Katrín Gunnarsdóttir, an Independence Party MP, put forward a motion in the Althing calling for a referendum asking the Icelandic public whether EU accession negotiations should continue.
 She proposed that the referendum be held during the upcoming parliamentary election in April if possible, or else during local elections in the spring of 2014.
-In response to Gunnarsdóttir and other proponents of EU integration within the Independence Party, Bjarni Benediktsson, the leader of the party, reiterated the party's policy of stopping negotiations with the EU, but promised to hold a referendum on continuing the negotiations in the first half of their term if they form government.
+In response to Þorgerður Katrín and other proponents of EU integration within the Independence Party, Bjarni Benediktsson, the leader of the party, reiterated the party's policy of stopping negotiations with the EU, but promised to hold a referendum on continuing the negotiations in the first half of their term if they form government.